 If my husband wants to lead in a direction I don’t like, but it is not sinful, and he really believes it is the best way to go on a major decision—what can I do if I disagree as a godly wife?

-Note: There are times when it may not be wise to submit (honor your husband’s leadership).
+Note: There are times when I can’t cooperate with my husband’s leading or submit (honor your husband’s leadership).

 Practical examples of submitting under protest: